epfLLM/meditron/README.md

 Hardware consists of 16 nodes of 8x NVIDIA A100 (80GB) SXM GPUs connected by NVLink and NVSwitch with a single Nvidia ConnectX-6 DX network card and equipped with 2 x AMD EPYC 7543 32-Core Processors and 512 GB of RAM.
 The nodes are connected via RDMA over Converged Ethernet.

-Our three way parallelism scheme uses:
+Our three-way parallelism scheme uses the following:

 - Data Parallelism (DP -- different GPUs process different subsets of the batches) of 2,
 - Pipeline Parallelism (PP -- different GPUs process different layers) of 8,